marick/lens2/mostly_words/tutorial01.md

 understanding of what this particular software construct does, based on our experience with physical lenses in the real world.

 I never found the metaphor helpful when learning lenses.
-Since lenses have the reputation of being hard to learn, I'm happy to abandon it (while keeping the name everyone uses).
+And since lenses have the reputation of being hard to learn, I'm happy to abandon it (while keeping the name everyone uses).
 To me, a more helpful metaphor is the *pointer*.
 In the picture below, you see someone using a slim wooden stick to point to something on a